Collection Overview

 Varanasi Silk Saris

 Benares Brocades or Varanasi Silks are some of the richest sarees produced in India and is the most in demand sari for weddings and functions.
-The famous Varanasi sari has elaborate brocaded ornament, often infused with gleaming zari and woven on very heavy guage silks.
+The famous Varanasi sari has elaborate brocaded ornament, often infused with gleaming zari and woven on very heavy gauge silks.
 The ornament style associated with it is primarily Persian.
-Delicate floral and architectural ornaments, figures and animals rendered in detailed multicolor threadwork lend the sari it's elegance.
+Delicate floral and architectural ornaments, figures and animals rendered in detailed multi color threadwork lend the sari its elegance.
+Sarisafari visited

 Kanchipuram Silk Sarees